Through the Brexit looking glass: What changes and what stays the same?

 While the United Kingdom remains a member in all but name, it loses its vote in the meetings in Brussels that ultimately decide EU policy on matters ranging from financial services to the definition of a European-made car.

+Prime Minister Boris Johnson has said he is confident of clinching a new trade agreement with the EU during a transition period that begins on Saturday and runs until the end of 2020.

+But mindful that Britain remains subject for now to EU rules and regulations over which it has no say - and Brexit was sold to voters as ‘taking back control’ from Brussels - Johnson has ruled out extending the transition period beyond this year.

 The United Kingdom accounts for about 15% of the EU’s economy and is its biggest military spender, and the City of London is the world’s international financial capital.
-But the United Kingdom’s economy is worth about $2.7 trillion (£2 trillion) economy, so is much smaller than the EU’s current $18.3 trillion economy.
+But the United Kingdom’s economy is worth about $2.7 trillion while that of the EU is currently worth $18.3 trillion.

-Brussels will try to discern exactly how Prime Minister Boris Johnson plans to overhaul the United Kingdom: will he try to build a competitor just outside the EU by turbo-charging the economy and the City of London?
+Brussels will try to discern exactly how Johnson plans to overhaul the United Kingdom: will he try to build a competitor just outside the EU by turbo-charging the economy and the City of London, or will he seek closer alignment with the EU?

-British and EU citizens will continue to have the right to live and work in each other’s countries until the end of the year because both sides agreed a transition period which preserves membership in all but name until 2021.
+British and EU citizens will continue to have the right to live and work in each other’s countries until the end of the transition period.

 Johnson has said he will introduce an Australian points-based immigration system after Brexit which he says would allow talented people into the country while barring entry to low-skilled workers.

-The regulatory environment for companies won’t change following Brexit because of the transition period.

-After the end of the transition deal, UK customs will apply for goods coming from third countries to Northern Ireland only.
-For goods deemed to be headed for the EU market, UK authorities will collect EU tariffs.
+Customs and regulations for companies trading with the EU will also remain unchanged until the transition period ends.
+UK customs will then apply for goods coming from the EU as from other third countries.

+Under the UK’s withdrawal agreement with the EU, however, British-ruled Northern Ireland will remain aligned with EU rules to avoid a hard border with EU member Ireland, an EU member, that could undermine a 1998 peace deal.

-There will be no customs checks on the island of Ireland — they will be done in ports.
-UK authorities will be in charge of applying the EU customs rules in Northern Ireland.
+This means there will be no customs checks on the island of Ireland.
+UK authorities will be in charge of applying EU customs rules in Northern Ireland.

 As soon as the United Kingdom formally leaves the EU on Jan.
 31, it can start negotiating trade deals with other countries.